Garlic Butter Medallions: Easy, Flavorful, and Perfect For Every Dinner Table

 Introduction

-These garlic butter medallions are not only easy to make but also incredibly versatile.
-With just a few ingredients and a few minutes of prep, you can stock your freezer with flavorful, ready-to-use butter rounds perfect for everything from weeknight meals to holiday feasts.
+These garlic butter medallions are simple to make and incredibly versatile.
+With just a few ingredients and a few minutes of prep, the butter is mixed, shaped, and frozen into individual portions you can pull out whenever you need a boost of flavor.

 Why This Recipe Works